timcassell/ProtoPromise/README.md

 - [Unity Yield Instructions and Coroutines Interoperability](#unity-yield-instructions-and-coroutines-interoperability)

 ## Promises/A+ Spec
-This promise library conforms to the <a href="https://promisesaplus.com/">Promises/A+ Spec</a> as far as is possible with C#, and further extends it to support Cancelations and Progress.
+This promise library conforms to the <a href="https://promisesaplus.com/">Promises/A+ Spec</a> as far as is possible with C# (using static typing instead of dynamic), and further extends it to support Cancelations and Progress.

 ## Creating a Promise for an Async Operation